-Students age 16 & 17 can be election judge trainees.
+Students, ages 16 and 17, can be election judge trainees.
 To serve, students must be a U.S. citizen in good academic standing at a Minnesota high school (or home schooled).
-They must also obtain school & parental permission & serve in the county where they reside or in an adjacent county.
+They must also obtain school and parental permission and serve in the county where they reside or in an adjacent county.
 Trainees are paid at least two-thirds of the minimum wage.
 Like other judges, they do not have to serve the entire day; they cannot work past 10 p.m.

-Trainees are assigned the same duties as other judges, with the exception of tasks requiring party affiliation.
+Trainees are assigned the same duties as other judges, except for tasks requiring party affiliation.
 Trainees do not designate party affiliation.
 Trainees are not counted towards the minimum number of election judges required to be present.
 The number of trainees may not be more than one-third of the total election judges present.
-Trainees must attend & complete the same training as other judges.
+Trainees must attend and complete the same training as other judges.